devoczust/nelson-repairs-replit/replit.md

   - Added professional PDF export functionality using Puppeteer
   - Built responsive admin dashboard with statistics and contact management
   - Admin credentials: username "nelson", password "nelson123456"
+- June 20, 2025.
+Visual redesign for professional handyman aesthetic:
+  - Updated color palette to warm, earthy tones suitable for home repair services
+  - Added construction-themed animations and visual elements
+  - Implemented new typography with Poppins and Open Sans fonts
+  - Enhanced hero section with better imagery and professional statistics
+  - Redesigned services section with improved icons and descriptions
+  - Updated about section with more engaging layout and trust indicators
+  - Transformed testimonials section with enhanced customer stories and animations
+  - Redesigned navigation with professional logo and improved mobile experience
+  - Updated contact section with better visual hierarchy and enhanced form design
+  - Added consistent shadow effects, gradients, and hover animations throughout

 ## User Preferences